modern progress amidst the old growth

 The Siskiyou trail is one of the best examples of pre-pioneer native overland routes, connecting southern Washington to the San Francisco area.
 It was the most efficient, and sometimes the only way for natives to move through the mountains and the winding river valleys of the Pacific Northwest.

 The Siskiyou trail has been used as a trading route for thousands of years, and it still is.
 This map shows the Siskiyou trail, and thus, much of the rails and highways.

 Another means of conveyance, namely the Central Oregon and Pacific Railroad, formerly a portion of the Southern Pacific Railroad (which in turn was originally the Oregon-California Railroad), follows the Siskiyou trail through the mountain passes.

 When completed in 1884, engineers had taken advantage of the easiest land route they could manage, and the ancient Siskiyou trail proved unequalled in potential rail passages.
-The railroad runs 100 yards South of Riverpass Southern border along the north bank of the Rogue River, just far enough away to be enjoyed.
+The railroad runs 100 yards South of the Riverpass Southern border, along the north bank of the Rogue River, just far enough away to be enjoyed.

 Interstate 5 was claimed to be built on top of the Siskiyou trail by the engineers and surveyors who designed it, and coincidentally the railroad builders had made the same claim.
 Riverpass happens to sit between both, and can rightfully claim that the Siskiyou trail may have passed directly through, which may explain some of the unusual finds here on Riverpass.

 The nest that is the Riverpass Retreat is made of serene old growth forest combined with the sounds of the rail and roads, create a city and country feel all at once, that can only be described as yin and yang, a perfect blend of civilization and wilderness.